Priyanka-Virtue/cizzara/README.md

         - Guru will rate each video
         - Admin will see Average rating by all gurus
     - Export:
-        Admin can now export list for contestant and videos
+        Only Admin can now export list for contestant and videos
     - Guru login
         Admin can create, edit, delete Guru
         Added Guru login